10 Tips for Success: Kindergarten Book Lovers Keep Reading All Summer Long!

 10. Give the gift of a favorite paperback book to each child.

-Research Consistently Shows That Giving Children Choice and Access to Books Enhances Reading Achievement over the Summer
+Research Consistently Shows That Giving Children Book Choice and Access to Quality Books Enhances Reading Achievement over the Summer

 We believe our role in building joyful family learning connections may be one of the most important contributions we make toward creating healthy schools and healthy communities.
-Remind families to sing, talk, dance, and read with their children!
-To explore nature!
-To memorize, recite, and perform language.
-To practice kindness.
+Remind families to sing, talk, dance, and read with their children and HAVE FUN!